confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 # TWI Reference Architecture
 {: #sec-ref-architecture }

-This sections describes in detail, the Reference Architecture for Trusted Workload Identity system
+This sections describes in detail the Reference Architecture for a Trusted Workload Identity system.

 ## Assumptions

 ## Roles in the TWI Eco-System
-The following sub-sections describe the various roles that exist in the TWI eco-system.
+The following sub-sections describe the various roles that exist in the TWI ecosystem.

 ### Verifier